-Entries will be preselected by the Technical Committee for the selected Conference theme using pre-established criteria.
-Submissions which are in keeping with the Conference themes, provide lessons and demonstrate impact (including potential) on farmers, farmers' organizations and livelihoods and improvements in the delivery and effectiveness (including cost effectiveness) of extension and advisory services, policy and practice will be given due consideration.
-Where possible, opportunities will be provided for contributions that are not shortlisted for presentation in the main Conference programme to be showcased at the exhibition and market place.
-The International Steering Committee has responsibility for making the final decision.
+Entries will be evaluated by the International Steering Committee in consultation with the relevant Technical Committees for each of the four Conference thematic areas.
+Established criteria will be used for the evaluation.
+Submissions which are in keeping with the Conference themes and which demonstrate impact (including the potential) on farmers, farmers' organizations, livelihoods, improvements in the delivery and effectiveness (including cost effectiveness) of extension and advisory services, policy and practice will be given due consideration for inclusion in the Conference programme.
+Opportunities will also be provided for contributions that are not shortlisted for presentation in the main Conference programme to be showcased at the exhibition and market place.